GuillermoVR92/Deep-RL-DDPG_Reacher/README.md

 ### Training an agent

 You can either run `Continuous_Control.ipynb` in the Udacity Online Workspace for "Project2: Continuous Control" step by step or build your own local environment and set the path to the UnityEnvironment in the code.
+You can also run the script `continuous_control_DDPG.py` if you prefer a built-in program instead of a step by step notebook.

 **Note:** The Workspace does not allow you to see the simulator of the environment; so, if you want to watch the agent while it is training, you should train locally.